-- AzTech: The Story Begins is the first part of our AzTech Games series, which is the FIRST fully bilingual, cross-curricular math adventure game series on the market.
+- We have a new, updated AzTech Games version, Meet the Maya, which teaches statistics, measurement and data, and Central American and U.S. Hispanic history.
+This is the second part of our AzTech Games series, which is the FIRST fully bilingual, cross-curricular math adventure game series on the market.
 Players have the option of switching between English and Spanish at any time during the game.
 Our AzTech Games series is filling a need for bilingual educational games.

 By the way, we have been asked if donors can designate a specific school or classroom.
 The answer is , “Yes”.
 Just put their information in the shipping address.